 A favourite expression is 'I don't want it to look daytime.'
 This can be translated as 'please make it look dark and moody.'
 On the other hand it probably just means 'please make it look glossy, expensive and as though it cost ten times as much as it actually did.'
 In point of fact, many daytime studio programmes these days look anything but 'daytime'.

 The LD may be told by the producer that he or she wants the show to be lit in any colour other than blue.
 Within five minutes of rehearsals beginning they will ask to see what it looks like in blue.
-(Naturally one will have anticipated this and rigged lamps with blue gels accordingly.)
+(Naturally one will have anticipated this and warned your moving light op that he'd better program in a blue look.)
 Or perhaps they will say that they never ever want to see the colour green.
 One might, therefore, take a chance and light a music number in green and they will come into the lighting gallery and tell you that they think it looks fantastic.
 (Or of course - you may have completely misjudged things and they really do hate green with a vengeance!)

 I once lit a famous American singer performing on a peak-time chat show using a mix of deep oranges and reds.
-I had heard that the producer hated these colours but I was so bored with blue.
+I had heard that the producer hated these colours but I was so bored with lighting everything in blue each week that I thought I'd go for it.
 He came into the lighting gallery and said he loved it.
 Within minutes, the management of the singer said they hated it as it made their star look like 'the devil in hell.'
 Actually, they had a point but the show's producer stuck by me and insisted that the red stayed.
 There's no guaranteeing anything in this business.

 I should point out that the above examples are exceptions to the rule.
 If I went against the wishes of the producer on every show I lit - well frankly I would be doing something else by now since nobody would employ me.